DavidTimms/loxdown/notes/static-typechecker.md

   - Functions which do not declare a return type must not return a value.
   - The types of variables will be inferred, but not parameters or return types.
   - If a subclass overrides a method, the type of each parameter must match or be a superclass of the parameter's type in the original method.
-  - Eventually, type guards using `isInstance` will allow refining union types.
+  - Eventually, type guards using `isInstance` will allow narrowing union types.

 - Roadmap:
   - [X] Add syntax support for type declarations for parameters, return types and variable declarations.